svapreddy/clearx/README.md

 #### `store.toggle(path)`

-Toggles the boolean value at the given path.
-If value at the path does not exist or not a number, it will assign `0` and then does the decrement.
+It toggles the boolean value at the given path.
+If the value at the path does not exist or not a number, it will assign `0` and then does the decrement.

 ```javascript
 store.toggle('settings.Sync')